Cauliflower Rice and Pinto Bean Burrito Bowl

-Jake and I did weren’t able to convince ourselves to make a Cauliflower Rice Burrito Bowl without beans, even though I know that makes this recipe off limits for anyone who’s following a strictly Low-Carb eating plan.
-But if you’d like to turn this into a low-carb recipe I’d just omit the can of beans and add 1-2 cups of either chopped red bell pepper or chopped zucchini when you saute the Poblano pepper and red onion.
-Add the Taco Seasoning and cook a few minutes, but skip the water if you’re not using beans.
+Jake and I did weren’t able to convince ourselves to make a Cauliflower Rice Burrito Bowl without beans, even though that makes this recipe higher in carbs if you’re following a strictly Low-Carb eating plan.
+But if you’d like to turn this into a lower-carb recipe I’d omit the can of beans and add 2 cups of either chopped red bell pepper or chopped zucchini when you saute the Poblano pepper and red onion.
+Add the Taco Seasoning and cook a few minutes until the vegetables are tender-crisp, but skip the water if you’re not using beans.

-We ate it with a generous squeeze of lime added at the table.
-(If you don’t care if it’s vegan you could certainly add cheese or sour cream to this as well.)
+- We ate it with a generous squeeze of lime added at the table.

 Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce ~ Kalyn’s Kitchen